 You've made the brilliant decision to switch from iPhone to Android.
 Congratulations and welcome!
 Now you just need to get all of your contacts off your iPhone and onto your new Android phone and your Apple ties will be severed and you shall be reborn anew (or something like that).
+Here's how to do that.

 You'll first want to make sure that your iPhone is backed up to iCloud.
 Once that's done, you're ready to make the move.
 You'll start by exporting your vCard.